ztsrxh/RoadBEV/README.md

 * More advanced backbone.
 Introducting attention mechanism, transformer...
 * Classification with offsets.
 We regress elevation values with soft argmin(weighted sum of bins).
 Peak class with offset can also be adopted.
 * More efficient estimation head.
 For RoadBEV-stereo, the 3D convs cost much computation.
 More strategies can be explored.
 * Utilizing the RSRD-sparse.
 It contains much more samples, which will greatly enhance model generalization capability.
+Samples in it can also be used for visualization and inference.
 * Our previous research [DVANet](https://github.com/ztsrxh/DVANet), which reconstructs road surface with direct stereo matching, may provide valuable insights.
 # Citation